 Showcase your knowledgeable and educational nature as a brand.
-Innocent Drinks openly shares the ingredients of their drinks and heavily engages in social media to answer their community's questions.
+Innocent Drinks openly shares the ingredients of their drinks and heavily engages in social media to answer its community's questions.

-Their unique and quirky brand (visitors are invited to "call the bananaphone" at "Fruit Towers") combined with their knowledgebroker mindset makes their community engaged and trusting.
+Their unique and quirky brand (visitors are invited to "call the bananaphone" at "Fruit Towers") combined with its knowledge- broker mindset makes its community engaged and trusting.
 That's a good recipe!